 La Maison Française Learning Community

 La Maison Française is a community where students of any major interested in French can live and be surrounded by the language and cultures of the Francophone world.
-Located in Kohl Hall, La Maison Française is designed to house up to 12 undergraduate male and female students who have had at least two years of high school French or FREN 1020 at BGSU.
+Located in Kohl Hall, La Maison Française welcomes undergraduate students who have had ANY LEVEL of french to join the community.
 The Faculty Director has an on-site office and several French classes are offered in Kohl Hall classrooms.

 About the Community | La Maison Française students live in a diverse population in Kohl Hall along with other highly ambitious and motivated students who are members of other learning communities.
 Students work, live and play together to ease the transition to college life, while gaining a deeper knowledge of the French culture.